-You’ll love walking or hiking the beautiful three-quarter mile nature trail with stunning views of emerald green ocean and endangered coastal scrub.
+You’ll love walking or hiking the beautiful three-quarter mile nature trail with stunning views of the emerald green ocean and endangered coastal scrub.
 You can also walk along white sandy beaches or on the elevated beach boardwalk.
-This beautiful, coastal park is home to native wildlife so you can spot turtles, dolphins, and migratory birds.
+This beautiful seaside park is home to native wildlife so you can spot turtles, dolphins, and migratory birds.
 Henderson Beach State Park also has unique historical attractions featuring the remnants of the original U.S. Air Force Clausen Tracking Site, which was installed in 1951 to support rocketry testing and national security programs.

-Since Henderson Beach State Park is located in the Sunshine State you’ll enjoy beautiful, sunny weather any time of the year you take an RV getaway.
+Since Henderson Beach State Park is located in the Sunshine State, you’ll enjoy beautiful, sunny weather any time of the year you take an RV getaway.
 The summer months enjoy warm weather in the 80s, while the colder months are mild, often in the 50s and 60s.
-Thanks to its rich local history and amazing scenery, Henderson Beach State Park is the perfect location to take your next beach vacation.
+Thanks to its rich local history and amazing scenery, Henderson Beach State Park is the perfect location to take your next RV vacation.

 RV parking is available within the two main parking lots located within the park.
 The first is centrally located off Campground Road, which provides access to the beach, picnic areas, a pavilion, restrooms, and showers.
 The other is on the western edge of the park, which is closest to the Nature Trail and offers easy access to the beach, fishing spots, picnic areas, a pavilion, restrooms, and showers.
 You can also park in the campground if you are staying overnight.

 If you would prefer to stay outside the campground there are several private campgrounds and RV Parks located nearby in Destin and Pensacola.
 These private campgrounds may feature a range of modern amenities including cable TV, wireless internet, and swimming pools.
-Since Henderson Beach State Park is conveniently located near urban areas you can be close to the park while enjoying access to local restaurants and shopping with ease.
+Since Henderson Beach State Park is conveniently located near urban areas, you can be close to the park while enjoying access to local restaurants and shopping with ease.